 - Evaluation of ocular movements

-The common eye diseases that require attention from a neuro-ophthalmologist include:
+The general eye diseases types that are treated plus that need care from a neuro-ophthalmologist comprise:

-Papilledema is characterized by the swelling of the optic nerve head (the part of the optic nerve which can directly be seen by your eye doctor during a retinal evaluation) due to increased pressure from inside the brain.
-It may be due to tumors, infections like meningitis, encephalitis, etc.
+Papilledema is defined by the swelling of the optic nerve head.
+The portion of the optic nerve which can directly be seen by an eye doctor throughout a retinal evaluation.
+This happens because of increased pressure from inside the brain.
+The Reasons could be due to tumors, infections like meningitis, encephalitis, etc.

 Toxic or Nutritional Optic Neuropathy

-The optic nerve may be damaged due to toxic substances found in tobacco & alcohol.
-In fact, the optic nerve damage is often due to lack of nutrients and deficiency of vitamin B-complex and folic acid as well.
-These diseases also present as decreased vision.
+The optic nerve may be harmed due to toxic substances located in tobacco & alcohol.
+In fact, the optic nerve damage is often due to a deficiency of nutrients.
+Plus deficiency of vitamin B-complex and folic acid also.
+These diseases described as a reduced vision.

-A misalignment of the eye, especially when sudden in onset, and associated with double vision is often due to paralysis of one or more of the small muscles of the eye, and is called paralytic strabismus.
-The eye shows limitations of ocular movement as well.
+The eye displays the limitations of ocular movement.
+A misalignment of the eye, particularly when sudden in onset.
+Also, linked with double vision.That is usually due to paralysis of one or more of the small muscles of the eye.
+This is called paralytic strabismus.

 Dr. Shweta Jain